Hotié de Viviane: Megalithic architecture

 This is one of the rare funerary coffers under a tumulus in a region where tombs of the same period usually have covered passages.
-It was excavated in 1982–1983.
+It was excavated from 1982-1983.
 The tumulus that covered the coffer was made up of small stones held in place by slabs, 80 cm to 1.6 m long, driven diagonally at an angle of 45° about 15 cm into the ground.
 The actual coffer is surrounded by 12 red schist slabs delimiting a funerary chamber 2.9 m long by 1.5 to 1.6 m wide and not exceeding 1.4 m high.
 It must have been covered by other slabs which have since disappeared, having been destroyed by treasure hunters.

 The dead were probably deposited there on the south side, passing through a lower slab.
 The funerary furniture found consisted of polished dolerite axes, flints, jewellery pendants, coarse late Neolithic ceramics, millstones, hammerstones, and grinding wheels.
 The whole construction has been dated between 3500 and 2500 BC.
-Carbon-14 dating of charcoal found on site refined the estimate to between 3,355 and 2,890 BC.
+Carbon-14 dating of charcoal found on site refined the estimate to between 3355 and 2890 BC.